 What happens at the first session?
 If you are participating in relationship counseling, I will meet with you and your partner together at the first visit.
-From there I will schedule an individual session with each partner to gather essential background information.
+From there, I will schedule an individual session with each partner to gather essential background information.
 Sessions from that point will be together.
-For all clients, we will meet together at the first visit to talk openly about your goals and desires.
+Our first session (whether you are a couple or individual) is for us to talk openly about your goals and desires.
 It is also a time for you to ask any questions about this process.
 The first session can be anxiety producing for clients because, let's face it, you don't know me yet!
 Who wouldn't be at least a little nervous?
-Rest assured, it doesn't take long to ease into a conversation and most everyone is surprised how quickly 50 minutes can pass once we start talking.

 Can I participate in relationship counseling by myself?
 Of course it is ideal if both partners can come in for counseling when desiring to work on their relationship.
 However, there are times when one partner is not ready or interested.
 Then what?
 There is a lot that can be learned about patterns in your relationship even if you are coming in by yourself.
 Keep in mind that if you are coming in by yourself, you are not solely responsible for the health of your marriage or relationship.

 The model of counseling that I most use with couples is called Emotionally Focused Therapy.
 This is considered a gold standard approach for working with couples in distress.
 One aspect that I enjoy about this model is that it does not place blame on either partner but, rather, focuses on the patterns of interaction between partners.
 Many people are pleasantly surprised that our first conversations are different than what they feared or imagined.